vconcepcion/gpio-examples/README.md

 ```
 * High five if: the MP3 plays whenever you press the button
 * Can you...
-  * Make it play a different MP3?
+  * Make it play your favorite song?
-  * Setup multiple buttons that each play a different drum kit sound?
+  * Setup a drum kit using multiple buttons?

 ## 05 - Switch stream
 Stream button input to a web page (Full tutorial: https://learn.adafruit.com/node-embedded-development/why-node-dot-js)